openfun/richie/README.md

-# Richie, a FUN CMS for Open edX
+# Richie, the best OpenSource CMS to build education portals

 [![CircleCI](https://circleci.com/gh/openfun/richie/tree/master.svg?style=svg)](https://circleci.com/gh/openfun/richie/tree/master)

 ## Overview

-`Learning Management Systems` are great tools for hosting and playing interactive online courses and MOOCs.
+`Learning Management Systems` (LMS) are great tools for hosting and playing interactive online courses and MOOCs.

 However, if you need to build a complete website with flexible content to aggregate your courses, in several languages and from different sources, **you will soon need a CMS**.